shailensukul/docker-certification/Orchestration/lock-swarm-cluster.md

 ## [Lock your swarm to protect its encryption key (Offical Doc)](https://docs.docker.com/engine/swarm/swarm_manager_locking/)

-n Docker 1.13 and higher, the Raft logs used by swarm managers are encrypted on disk by default.
+In Docker 1.13 and higher, the Raft logs used by swarm managers are encrypted on disk by default.
 This at-rest encryption protects your service’s configuration and data from attackers who gain access to the encrypted Raft logs.
 One of the reasons this feature was introduced was in support of the new Docker secrets feature.

 When Docker restarts, both the TLS key used to encrypt communication among swarm nodes, and the key used to encrypt and decrypt Raft logs on disk, are loaded into each manager node’s memory.
 Docker 1.13 introduces the ability to protect the mutual TLS encryption key and the key used to encrypt and decrypt Raft logs at rest, by allowing you to take ownership of these keys and to require manual unlocking of your managers.
 This feature is called autolock.